artas728/spelltest/README.md

 🌟 *If you find this project useful, please consider giving it a star!
 Your support motivates me to keep improving it!* 🌟

-## Bot-to-Bot Testing for Quality Assurance
+## AI-to-AI Testing for Quality Assurance

 Today's AI-driven applications largely depend on Large Language Models (LLMs) like GPT-4 to deliver innovative solutions.
 However, ensuring that they provide relevant and accurate responses in every situation is a challenge.
 Spelltest addresses this by simulating LLM responses using synthetic user personas and an evaluation technique to evaluate these responses automatically(but still requires human supervision).